adobe-webplatform/Snap.svg/README.md

 ### Building

-Savage uses [Grunt](http://gruntjs.com/) to build
+Snap.svg uses [Grunt](http://gruntjs.com/) to build

-* Open the terminal from the Savage directory
+* Open the terminal from the Snap.svg directory

         cd savage